 Catarrh - Inflammation of the mucous membranes.
 It is generally caused by cold or damp conditions and can lead to Bronchitis if not treated.

 Cheyne-Stokes Respiration - A very serious condition, which can follow trauma or can be a sign of major organ failure.

 Chorea - A serious condition which is most often linked with Distemper.

 Cirrhosis - A disease which can affect the lungs, liver and kidneys.
-Healthy cells are replaced by fibrous scar tissue, which harden in the organs.
-Unless an inherited disease causes it, it can generally be avoided by a good balanced diet.
+Healthy cells are replaced by fibrous scar tissue, which hardens in the organs.
+Unless an inherited disease causes it, it can generally be avoided by a well-balanced diet.

 Colitis - Inflammation of the colon which can be caused by infection or a foreign body.
 A chronic form is Ulcerative Colitis.